tvcutsem/lavamoat-demo/README.md

 We use [rollup](https://rollupjs.org/guide/en/) to compile `setup2.js` into a standard commonjs bundle without JS module syntax before feeding it to lavamoat.

-Trying to run lavamoat directly on `setup2.js` fails, apparently because it cannot deal with import syntax?
+Trying to run lavamoat directly on `setup2.js` fails, apparently because it cannot deal with import syntax.
+If you know a fix for this, let me know.

 ```
 % npx lavamoat setup2.js